What is an Armiger?

 The basic or undifferenced arms and crest, are the property, not of the “family” but of the “Chief”.

-Steven Edward Dugald MacTavish as Chief of the Name and Arms MacTavish of Dunardry is recognized by the Court of Lord Lyon as the hereditary armiger of undifferenced arms and crest of the senior line of the MacTavish families that originate with the progenitor Taus Coir c.1100.
+Steven Edward Dugald MacTavish of Dunardry is Chief of the Name and Arms of MacTavish, and Chief of the Clan MacTavish, and is recognized by the Court of Lord Lyon as the hereditary armiger of undifferenced arms and crest of the senior line of the MacTavish families who originated the MacTavish clan in Scotland.
+The Scottish Progenitor of Clan MacTavish was Tavis Coir born c.
+1145.